nibble-4bits/Sudoku-Solver-Visualizer/README.md

 # Sudoku Solver Visualizer
 A web application to visualize sudoku solving using backtracking.
-I created this visualization tool to see how the backtracking algorithm in action.
+I created this visualization tool to see the backtracking algorithm in action.
 I hope this may help a few people out there understand how backtracking works!

 ## To Do
 * Add styling to the app to make it more appealing